 Causes of hybrid infertility

 Darwin believed that the cause of hybrid infertility was “in the reproductive system of the predominantly mating species, either simply accidental or dependent on unknown differences” (Darwin, 1859, 235). page).
-According to him, the reproductive systems of members belonging to the same species are perfectly adapted to each other, but not the reproductive systems of members belonging to different species (Darwin, 1859, p.249).
-This is why the former cannot be imagined while the former can generally be imagined.
-Hybrid species disrupted and impaired the reproductive system as a result of compounds of 1859 different species (Darwin, 249, p.XNUMX).
+According to him, the reproductive systems of members belonging to the same species are perfectly adapted to each other, but not the reproductive systems of members of different species (Darwin, 1859, p.249).
+The former cannot imagine, while the former can generally suppose.
+Hybrid species disrupted and impaired the reproductive system due to compounds of 1859 different species (Darwin, 249, p.XNUMX).

 Discovery, DNA, and genetics

 Genetics and DNA have recently linked Neanderthals with Homo sapiens.
-It is estimated that 1 to 4% of the modern non-African genome is composed of Neanderthal DNA (Glausiusz, 2020).
-The Neanderthal DNA that exists in modern humans is evidence that the Neanderthal genes are not completely extinct.
+People consider that 1 to 4% of the modern non-African genome comprises Neanderthal DNA (Glausiusz, 2020).
+The Neanderthal DNA in modern humans is evidence that the Neanderthal genes are not completely extinct.
 Some scientists believe that the presence of Neanderthal DNA in modern humans is evidence that Homo sapiens did not defeat and exterminate Neanderthals, but instead, Neanderthals became Homo sapiens.
-It may have been absorbed (Glausiusz, 2020).
-This is important because the Neanderthals have long been characterized as weak and inferior, as the Neanderthals were extinct and Homo sapiens were not extinct (Peeters and Zwart, p.
+It may absorb (Glausiusz, 2020).
+This is important because the Neanderthals were characterized as weak and inferior, as the Neanderthals were extinct and Homo sapiens were not extinct (Peeters and Zwart, p.
 19).
 Currently, there is evidence that Neanderthals have not only crossed with Homo sapiens but are still alive in some of them.

 Similarities between Neanderthals and Homo sapiens

 Scientific research is also important to clarify the similarities between Neanderthals and Homo sapiens.
-A recent example of this is an international team led by Christopher Stringer, Clive Finlayson, Nick Burton, and Jolanda Fernandez Jarff, who grabbed 1,367 fossil specimens and hundreds of marine mollusk shells from the Gorham and Vanguard caves in Gibraltar.
+A recent example of this is an international team led by Christopher Stringer, Clive Finlayson, Nick Burton, and Jolanda Fernandez Jeff.
+He grabbed 1,367 fossil specimens and hundreds of marine mollusk shells from Gibraltar’s Gorham and Vanguard caves.
 I excavated and analyzed it.
 (Shipman, p.14241).
-An analysis of the team of recovered fossil specimens and marine mollusk shells shows that the Neanderthals of Gibraltar utilize a wide range of terrestrial and marine resources, use small resources, and seasonally use those resources.
-It was revealed that it was scheduled (Shipman, p.14242).
-Scientists in the late 19th century did not believe that Neanderthals could behave like modern humans, but their activities in Gibraltar have all the characteristics of modern self-sufficient human behavior.
+An analysis of the team of recovered fossil specimens and marine mollusk shells shows that the Neanderthals of Gibraltar utilized a wide range of terrestrial and marine resources, used small resources, and seasonally used those resources.
+Scientists in the late 19th century did not believe that Neanderthals could behave like modern humans, but their activities in Gibraltar have all the characteristics of current self-sufficient human behavior.
 There was (Shipman, p.14242).

-Author Clive Finlayson claims in his book Extinct Humans: Why Neanderthals Died and We Survived Neanderthals have the same spirit and brain as Homo sapiens It was comparable to Homo sapiens in power and cognitive ability (Peeters and Zwart, p.15).
+In his book Extinct Humans, author Clive Finlayson claims that Neanderthals Died, and We Survived Neanderthals have the same spirit and brain as Homo sapiens.
+It was comparable to Homo sapiens in power and cognitive ability (Peeters and Zwart, p.15).
 Neanderthals and Homo sapiens created tools, especially priming (Glausiusz, 2020).
 Some scholars speculate that the fierce competition between Neanderthals and Homo sapiens was the cause of the eventual departure of Neanderthals from the Levant to Europe (Glausiusz, 2020).
-Studies focusing on Neanderthal behavior have shown that their behavior is modern human behavior, especially with respect to dental hygienists, large-scale co-hunting, complex stoneware, language, planning, illness care, imagination, and symbolic behavior.
+Studies focusing on Neanderthal behavior have shown that their behavior is modern human behavior, especially concerning dental hygienists, large-scale co-hunting, complex stoneware, language, planning, illness care, imagination, and symbolic behavior.
 We clarify how the pattern reflects (Peeters and Zwart, p.2).
 We have more in common with Neanderthals than we think.

 Humanization of Neanderthals

 Whatever the reason, Homo sapiens should not look down on Neanderthals.
-The Neanderthals may have become extinct, but once upon a time they co-existed on an equal footing with Homo sapiens.
+The Neanderthals may have become extinct, but they coexisted on an equal footing with Homo sapiens once upon a time.
 And they continue to live in many Homo sapiens today.
-It cannot be asserted that the Neanderthals belonged to a different species than Homo sapiens.
-There is strong scientific evidence that Neanderthals are more closely related than they are not.
-Rather than staying away from Neanderthals, you can get better service by doing more research on Neanderthals and how they are and are not related to Homo sapiens. increase.
-The more you learn about Neanderthals, the less likely you are to dehumanize them.
+It can not assert that the Neanderthals belonged to a different species than Homo sapiens.
+There is strong scientific evidence that Neanderthals are more closely related than not.
+Rather than staying away from Neanderthals, you can get better service by doing more research on Neanderthals and how they are and are not related to Homo sapiens.
+Increase.
+The more you learn about Neanderthals, the less likely you will dehumanize them.

 Bacon, K. (2010).
 Archaeological records and photo preservation.